 At the far side of unhealthy culture is the toxic zone—a hostile environment where abusive patterns of interaction inflict mental, emotional, and psychological harm.
 It’s easy to assume that they are fairly uncommon.
 That would be a big mistake.
 We conducted a global employee survey in which we asked 961 employees across a variety of industries and organizations this question: “Have you ever worked in a toxic culture?”
 Nearly nine in ten (86%) of those surveyed said they had.

-In our research, we discovered a crucial distinction: Some employees worked with actively toxic leaders who, themselves, engaged in toxic behaviors, while others worked with passively complicit leaders who allowed others to be toxic without consequence.
+In our research, we discovered a crucial distinction: Some employees worked with actively toxic leaders who, themselves, engaged in toxic behaviors (and diminished psychological safety), while others worked with passively complicit leaders who allowed others to be toxic without consequence.

 After an abusive episode, most actively toxic leaders are more concerned about their image than the harm they cause.
 Nearly always remorseless, actively toxic leaders tend to focus on impression management.
 Specifically, they tend to display one or a combination of three common patterns of deflection—denial, blame, and excuse.
 Most actively toxic leaders must be removed from people management positions.
 Our research suggests that only 5 percent are coachable.
 The rest should be managing resources, not leading people.